FinHub was adapted from AddressBook-Level3 (AB3) created by the SE-EDU initiative.

 MSS

-The user enters the client's details (name, telephone number, email address).
+The user enters the client's details (name, telephone number, email address, address, insurance policy).

 FinHub validates the input.